Blogathon entry – Melanie Conlin “Missing or Kissing”

 The term “AWAY” signifies not being with your loved ones, or maybe going on a trip or holiday.
 It could also be used as a term when visiting The Big House (jail) and working FIFO is none of the above.

 My husband also gets in trouble with not only me but his workmates, if they refer to their remote worksite as “HOME”.
-He said everyone groans and rolls their eyes if someone has a slip of the tongue and says buy keflex from canada, xanax online 1mg they are going home when they are really just going back to their donga.
+He said everyone groans and rolls their eyes if someone has a slip of the tongue and says buy inderal from us, xanax online 1mg they are going home when they are really just going back to their donga.